Mitchell E. Zamoff

 Earlier in his career, Zamoff was an assistant U.S. attorney in Philadelphia, prosecuting financial institution fraud, money laundering, and other criminal offenses on behalf of the Department of Justice.
 He served as deputy chief of the Firearms Unit during the rollout of the gun violence prevention program Operation Ceasefire.

 Zamoff has been recognized as one of the top trial lawyers in the nation by the Guide to the Leading U.S. Litigation Lawyers, named one of the “Top 40 Lawyers Under 40” in Washington, D.C., by Washingtonian magazine (prior to relocating to the Twin Cities), and nominated for Trial Lawyer of the Year by Lawyers for Public Justice for his work in connection with the widely reported Tulia, Texas, civil rights lawsuits.

-Zamoff is active in the community service arena in the Twin Cities, having served as chair of the board of the Children’s Law Center of Minnesota and co-chair of the board of the Conflict Resolution Center of Minnesota.
+Zamoff is active in the community service arena in the Twin Cities.
+He is a director of the Minnesota Center for Environmental Advocacy, a prior chair of the board of the Children’s Law Center of Minnesota, and prior co-chair of the board of the Conflict Resolution Center of Minnesota.

 Zamoff completed his B.A. in American government and his J.D.
 (Order of the Coif) at the University of Virginia, where he was a member of the Virginia Law Review and moot court champion.
 He serves on the national selection committee for the University of Virginia Jefferson Scholars Program.

 For further information, please consult Professor Zamoff’s curriculum vitae.

 Determining the Perspective of a Reasonable Police Officer: An Evidence-Based Proposal,” 65 Villanova Law Review (forthcoming 2020)